bandersen23/dash-docs/dash_docs/chapters/dash_enterprise/application_structure/project_folder_r.md

 |-- .buildpacks
 ```

-You may also include optional files such as an `apt-packages` file if your app requires additional system-level packages like database drivers, an `app.json` file if you want to call scripts when deploying changes, or a `CHECKS` file if you want to customize
+You may also include optional files such an `app.json` file if you want to call scripts when deploying changes, or a `CHECKS` file if you want to customize
 pre-release health checks.
 See [Files Reference](#optional-files) section
 below for more details.